Canadian Academic English Language Assessment: Institutions that accept CAEL

-Other English Language Proficiency Tests
+Other English language proficiency tests

 Many post-secondary institutions in Canada and the United States of America require proof of English language proficiency as one of their admission requirements.
 The most common English language proficiency tests other than the CAEL Assessment include: the International English Language Testing System (IELTS), Test of English as a Foreign Language (TOEFL), the Michigan English Language Assessment Battery (MELAB), Test of English for International Communication (TOEIC), the Pearson Test of English Academic (PTE Academic), and more.